linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 12 Foreign exchange markets.md

 <table><tr><td>Liabilities</td><td colspan="3">Assets</td></tr><tr><td>Loan</td><td>£100m</td><td>US assets</td><td>£100m</td></tr></table>

-The US$190 million of US assets are translated at US$1.9/£ so all figures are expressed in the parent company's currency.
+The US\$190 million of US assets are translated at US\$1.9/£ so all figures are expressed in the parent company's currency.

-Now imagine that over the course of the next year the dollar depreciates against sterling to US $2.30/£.
-In the consolidated group accounts there is still a £100 million loan but the asset bought with that loan, while still worth US$ 190 million,4 is valued at only £82.61 million when translated into sterling.
+Now imagine that over the course of the next year the dollar depreciates against sterling to US \$2.30/£.
+In the consolidated group accounts there is still a £100 million loan but the asset bought with that loan, while still worth US\$ 190 million,4 is valued at only £82.61 million when translated into sterling.
 In the parent company's currency terms, £17.39 million needs to be written off:

 Year-end balance sheet